 These are some common questions that come up when I’m speaking with clients, potential clients, and potential employers.
 I figured I’d use them to paint a rounder picture of what I do professionally.
 I know it’s text-heavy, but this is what I wish I could zap into your brain to help you easily understand the field and my work process.

 If it’s related to your WordPress website, I probably can.
 I’ve worked with WordPress pretty intensely since 2010, and I’ve worked on websites in general since 2000.
+See the Expertise page for a list of skills.

 There are a couple things to understand about working in IT / programming / software / web development: